-With that question in mind, Zemlock, Sono and Nyemeto approached the recently formed UNE with news of the jump point.
+With that question in mind, Zemlock, Sono and Nyemeto approached the govenment with news of the jump point.
 However, they refused to disclose its coordinates without assurances that a quarter of the land on all habitable and terraformed planets in the system would be preserved for educational purposes.
 Pushback from corporate interests was severe, but the education community rallied to the cause.
 Zemlock became a fixture on the Spectrum where she passionately defended the need for "responsible expansion."
-Public pressure to balance private and public interests grew, and the UNE eventually agreed to their terms.
+Public pressure to balance private and public interests grew, and the government eventually agreed to their terms.
 They even decided to name the system Rhetor, the word for a master and teacher of oratory and Zemlock's popular nickname, as a reminder that "words have the power to shape worlds."
-Once the UNE surveyed the system they discovered five planets, three of which were terrestrial worlds located in the star's wide habitable zone and worthy of terraforming.
+Once the government surveyed the system they discovered five planets, three of which were terrestrial worlds located in the star's wide habitable zone and worthy of terraforming.
 Vast deposits of neodymium, erbium, samarium and other rare elements were discovered on Rhetor II (Persei).

-The UNE auctioned off mining rights to the entire planet, then used the profits to pay for the terraforming of Reisse (Rhetor III) and Mentor (Rhetor IV).
-To stay true to their initial agreement, the UNE set aside land on Persei to establish a state-run university, while offering incentives for corporations to consider the planet for their research institutes and think tanks.
+The government auctioned off mining rights to the entire planet, then used the profits to pay for the terraforming of Reisse (Rhetor III) and Mentor (Rhetor IV).
+To stay true to their initial agreement, land was set aside on Persei to establish a state-run university, while offering incentives for corporations to consider the planet for their research institutes and think tanks.
 Though not quite the educational oasis Zemlock envisioned, Persei has become an incubator for influential ideas and technological advancements.
 Rhetor's other two habitable planets have grown into bastions of higher education for the UEE.
 Students and related staff make up the majority of the population on both Reisse and Mentor.
 As a degree from one of its universities is considered a fast track to a job on Earth or Terra, the application process to attend any school in the system is fiercely competitive.

 Many historians have wondered what fate would have befallen Rhetor if Zemlock, Sono and Nyemeto had not insisted on placing education at the forefront.
 Persei's rare minerals brought prosperity to the system for only a few hundred years, but Rhetor's education infrastructure continues to infuse Humanity with new perspectives, ideas and technologies.
 For this reason, many consider Rhetor one of the most vital systems in the Empire.